mountainkidai/rust-book/src/experiment-intro.md

-# rfSE Club Rust Learning Experiment
+# rfSE Club - rust Playground

-Welcome to the rfSE Club's interactive Rust learning experiment!
-This presentation is a customized edition of [_The Rust Programming Language_](https://doc.rust-lang.org/book/) adapted to fit our club's learner-centric approach.
-Our goal is to make Rust more accessible and engaging for developers at all levels.
+Welcome to the rust Playground!
+This presentation is a customized edition of [_The Rust Programming Language_](https://doc.rust-lang.org/book/) adapted to fit our club's first-principles centric approach.
+Our goal is to make rust more accessible for everyone.

+## Note

+incase you want a quick recap, we would recommend you to go through rfSE Docs - Programming/rust/concepts.
+But if you want to learn from basics, stick to rust Playground.

 ## 1. Interactive Quizzes